TL;DR

 - Staked transaction relaying—ensures higher inclusion rate under congestion

-- Enhanced APIs (e.g. for NFTs, tokens, memos)—pre-indexed data access
+- Enhanced APIs (NFTs, tokens, memos)—pre-indexed data access

 - Webhooks and event triggers—for real-time transaction or account monitoring